streamaserver/streama/README.md

 - mysql
 - a mysql database called "streama" (default config uses username "root" and no password)
   - if you prefer different settings, adjust `/grails-app/conf/DataSource.groovy`
 - a folder called "streama" that is located in /data that is owned by tomcat7 (this is where all the files will be stored)
+  - if you prefer a different location, you can change that in `/grails-app/conf/Config.groovy` line `155`

 Once the application is runnning the default user has "admin" both as username and password.